Toledo777/Coding-League/retrospective.md

     - Our original ELO ranking system idea:
         - It would've taken too long to implement
         - We instead settled for a plain points system with a top 10 leaderboard

+- Noah
+  - Checking validity of answers was tricky,
+    - Getting output from arbitrary code is hard
+      - Stdout was the solution
+    - Comparing that output with what was expected was hard
+      - What's expected is in string format
+      - The user expects to just return from a function
+      - JS's loose typing makes it hell to parse things with certainty

 ## Champion Summary
 ### Robert (API Documentation):